markuszoeller/markuszoeller.github.io/posts/drafts/elastic-stack-elk-logstash-part1/index.rst

   timestamp which |ls| adds itself

 When working with those pipelines and events, it may become useful to get some insights into |ls| itself.
+The next section will show how to get them.